 We took a look at a wide range of Michigan business attorneys to help you find the best option to start your new entity.
 To find reputable lawyers, we consulted Avvo’s list of the top-rated business lawyers in Michigan.
 Here are our top five choices in this state:

 The Total Cost of Forming and Maintaining a Business in Michigan

 In addition to the costs of a business formation service or hiring an attorney (which are optional, as we’ve discussed), there are quite a few other required and optional expenses when forming and maintaining a Michigan business.
 You cannot form an LLC in Michigan without filing the Articles of Organization, or the document that officially registers your business in the state.
-If you’ll form a corporation instead, you’ll file the corporation’s version of the Articles of Organization (the forms have the same name).
+If you’ll form a corporation instead, you’ll file the corporation’s version of the Articles of Incorporation.
 For LLCs, the filing fee is $50.
-The fee for corporations starts at $60, but the fee rises the more shares you issue.
-It maxes out at $500.
+The fee for corporations starts at $50, but the fee rises the more shares you issue.

 No matter what entity type you form, your business will have to file the Annual Statement each year.
 This form is pretty simple, but it keeps the state informed about some basic but vital business information like your address and registered agent.
 Michigan charges a $25 fee for this statement.

 Then, of course, there are taxes to consider.
 Businesses taxed as corporations will pay either the Michigan Business Tax or the corporate income tax, and pass-through entities pay the flat personal income tax.
 State taxes aren’t the only rates to consider, though.
 You will also have to pay federal taxes, along with several others.
 For instance, if you have employees, you’ll pay unemployment insurance tax.
 If you sell goods or services, you’ll pay sales and use tax.
 Depending on the nature of your business, there could be other taxes required, so check with the Michigan Department of Treasury to make sure.